cantinilab/Circe/README.md

 <br> Metacalls computation might create differences, but scores will be identical when applied to the same metacalls (cf comparison plots below).
 It should run significantly faster than Cicero _(e.g., running time of 5 sec instead of 17 min for the dataset 2)_.
 <br> *On the same metacells obtained from the Cicero code.*

-All tests run in the preprint can be found in the [circe benchmark repo](https://github.com/cantinilab/Circe_reproducibility).
+All tests run in the paper can be found in the [circe benchmark repo](https://github.com/cantinilab/Circe_reproducibility).

 ### Real dataset 2 - subsample of 10x PBMC (2021)
 - Pearson correlation coefficient: 0.999958